An interdisciplinary approach preparing graduates to find solutions to society's most pressing social problems

 Educates the next generation of policy analysts, advocates, researchers, and managers.

-- Master of Arts (MA) in Coexistence and Conflict
+- Master of Arts (MA) in Conflict Resolution and Coexistence

 Educates early- and mid-career professionals to prevent, manage, and resolve intercommunal and societal conflicts in today's world.